Sensitivity of top-of-the-mountain fluorescence telescope system for astrophysical neutrino flux above 10 PeV: Tau neutrino detection through the UEAS fluorescence signal

 UAES are produced by tau neutrinos interacting below the Earth surface and producing tau leptons which decay in the atmosphere \cite{fargion0,fargion}, as illustrated in Fig. \ref{fig:scheme1}.
 There are different possibilities for observation of UEAS by telescopes.
 One option is to place the telescope at high enough altitude and observe a valley.
 An often discussed alternative is to look for showers produced by neutrinos "shooting through the mountains" \cite{fargion0,chinese_telescope}.
 Furthermore, there are two possible observaiton techniques.
 First, it is possible to sample the fluorescence emission from air molecules excited along the shower track \cite{neutrino_auger_semikoz,chinese_telescope}.
 Otherwise, one could observe the Cherenkov signal from high-energy particles in the shower \cite{ashra,neutrino_cherenkov,chant}.
 The two approaches differ by their angular acceptance.
 The fluorescence emission is isotropic while the Cherenkov emission is beamed into a cone with an opening angle about $\theta_{Ch}\simeq 1.4^\circ$ (at the bottom of the Troposphere).
 Given comparable amount of fluorescence and Cherenkov light produced in UV band, the difference in the anisotropy of emission leads to the difference in the angular acceptance (the solid angle from which showers could be observed ($\Omega_{eff}$) and in energy threshold of the fluorescence and Cherenkov approaches.
 Observations in Cherenkov light allow to detect lower energy showers with small angular acceptance.
 Observations in fluorescence light provide large angular acceptance at the expense of increased energy threshold.

-The effective collection area of the setup consisting of a number of telescopes overlooking the ground as shown in Fig. \ref{fig:scheme1} is determined by the footprint of the telescope field-of-view (FoV) $\Omega_{FoV}$ on the ground.
-If the footprint of the telescope field-of-view is at a distance $D$, and the terrain is inclined at an angle $\alpha$ with respect to the line of sight, the collection area is estimated as $A_{eff}=\Omega_{FoV} D^2/\sin\alpha$.

-The rate of signal accumulation is determined by the "grasp", a product of the solid angle $\Omega_{eff}$ with the area $A_{eff}$, corrected for the efficiency of neutrino-to-UEAS conversion, $p_{\nu_\tau}$:
+The effective collection area of the setup consisting of a number of telescopes overlooking the ground as shown in Fig. \ref{fig:scheme1} is determined by the footprint of the telescope field-of-view (FoV) on the ground.
+If the telescopes are able to detect UEAS from certain direction emerging at an elevation angle $\theta$ up to a distance is at a distance $D_{eff}$, the collection area is $A_{eff}=\pi D_{eff}^2\sin\theta$.
+The rate of accumulation of diffuse signal from different directions is determined by the aperture, an integral of the collection area $A_{eff}$, corrected for the efficiency of neutrino-to-UEAS conversion, $p_{\nu_\tau}$, over the solid angle available for observations, $\Omega_{eff}$:

 The neutrino-to-air-shower conversion probability $p_{\nu_\tau}$ can be calculated by considering the tau neutrino propagation through the Earth and subsequent escape of tau lepton in the atmosphere \cite{chant}.
 It is determined by the ratio of the maximal possible depth of neutrino interactions which result in observable UEAS, $l_\nu$, to the neutrino mean free path in the rock, $\lambda_\nu$: $p_\nu=l_{\nu}/\lambda_\nu$.